shaoyuchu/VFX/ImageStitching/README.md

 The final panorama image is called result.jpg, and is saved in the "stitched/library" directory.

-> Note: The input images needs to be in right-to-left order
+> Note: The input images needs to be in right-to-left order.
+Our original photos are in the data/input/library folder.

 ### Warp to Cylinder Coordinate